Stakeholder engagement

 Relevant AI ethics principles: Human, societal and environmental wellbeing, human-centered values, fairness, privacy protection and security, reliability and safety, transparency and explainability, contestability, accountability

-Context: Stakeholders are individuals, groups, or organizations that may affect or get affected by the outcome of AI projects.
-Stakeholders may have various ethical concerns about the development and use of AI systems, such as the trustworthiness of AI systems and the potential impact of AI on humanity.
+Context: Stakeholders in AI projects include individuals, groups, or organizations that may influence or be impacted by the project’s outcomes.
+These stakeholders may have various ethical concerns regarding the development and use of AI systems, such as the trustworthiness of AI systems and the potential impact of AI on humanity.

 Problem: How can we manage the needs and expectations of stakeholders?